fhernand/motion2fbx/README.md

 Note:
 - VS 2017 was used to build the executable (release executable available in bin\motion2fbx\win32\net2015\release)
-- Currently only the camera motion is considered.
 - A mesh is included to visualize the camera position (for example in FBX Review)
 - Position and rotation animations are assigned to separate marker elements
 - The following FBX SDK version is used: Autodesk FBX SDK version 2018.1.1 Release (246450)
+- Uses the [JSON library from nlohmann](https://github.com/nlohmann/json

 *******************************************************************************************************************************************